kamitor/K-Libary/Idea list.md

 - personalized AI - with deep troat microphone
+- Personalized AI for InChange - Make first concept.
+- Guide for directly working with documents AI system
+- Expand to - do list into proper System [[System for a chris]]
 - Write a proper proposal for the Tonomy Foundation Board
 - Discuss plan with Kirsten Tonomy Board.
 - Smarty'S workshop rebuild - Supplychain Simulations.